Learn how to make DIY succulent planters using faux succulents from Amazon, and a variety of jars, mini pots and other thrifted containers.

 How to Make DIY Succulent Planters

-Step 2: Add filler to a variety of containers, and add in faux succulents.
+Step 1: Add filler of choice to a container and add in a faux succulent.

-The plant is simply pushed into the sand.
-It's not glued or secured in any way.
+It is not glued or secured in any way.

 If you want to protect against spills, you could add a clear layer of Mod Podge to the top of the sand.